Operator Scope of Action:

 Used with care, there is a workaround by mimicking the way .replace() works with lists: see the section on regex.
 The trick is to use an on-the-fly list-to-string coercion allowing all list values to be regex-matched as if a single string.
 This is achieved by chaining List.format.contains.
 In order not to confuse the regex, the .format() join string should be a simple (ASCII) printable symbol that has no regex meaning.
 A hash (#) is a good example, though clearly this will not be good if the supplied list values include hash symbols! therefore you may need to alter the join symbol depending on your data.

 Tinderbox stores a list of values, like ant/bee/cow/dog/eel, as a single semi-colon delimited string "

 $MyList.format("#") returns "

-Possible a semi-colon join could be used but it seems to be tempting a parsing error.
-The above result now means .contains() works as if doing a String.contains() test.
+It is possible to use a semi-colon join but it seems to tempt a parsing error, given that a semicolon is Tinderbox's list delimiter.
+The above result means that .contains() works as if doing a String.contains() test.